koskath/arete2/course_content/SC/final_md_files/Lecture12/lecture_12_slide_24_together-with-the-trumpet-of-doom.md

-# … together with “the trumpet of doom”
+# Slide 24 of Lecture 12 contains information about … together with “the trumpet of doom”

 ## Forecast Error Range over Time